-The introduction of the Points Based System by the UK Border Agency has simplified and created categories for Institutions in the UK and abroad looking to locate to the UK.
+The introduction of the Points Based System by the UK Home Office have simplified and created categories for businesses, organisations and educational providers.
 In this section, there will be a brief summary of each category:

-The Tier 2 - sports people category is for elite sports people and coaches:
+The Tier 2 - Sports Person Category is for elite sports people and coaches:

 The minister of religion category is for people coming to the United Kingdom to work in a job as religious workers within a genuine (bona fide) religious organisation for up to three years.